gioblu/howto/README.md

 Tired of context-switching out of your terminal? `howto` brings an expert directly into your shell, just ask in natural language and let your favorite LLM provider work its magic.
 You can now forget about `man` and `--help`.

+Built to leverage local LLMs, reduce cloud provider expenses, and eliminate friction when working in a terminal.

+With `howto` you can save successful prompts and responses as aliases to reuse them in future, avoiding inference and latency.

 ## Features

 - `howto config <host:port>`: configure the API provider